Monash-BoSL/xm132-radar-firmware/README.md

 # radar-firmware
-radar velocity sensor acconeer sdk based firmwre
+radar velocity sensor acconeer sdk based firmware.
+Please use these files with an installation of the acconeer sdk.